Murder of Lisa Hession

-The murder of Lisa Hession in an unsolved British child murder that occurred in Leigh, Greater Manchester, on the evening of 8 December 1984 in which a 14-year-old schoolgirl was sexually assaulted and murdered as she walked home from a party.
-Her strangled body was discovered in an alleyway 200 yd from her home approximately ninety minutes after her murder.
+Lisa Hession was 14-year-old a British schoolgirl who was sexually assaulted and strangled as she walked home from a party in Leigh, Greater Manchester, on the evening of 8 December 1984.
+Her body was discovered in an alleyway 200 yd from her home approximately ninety minutes after her murder.

 Described by one reporter as one of Greater Manchester's most notorious unsolved murders, Hession's murder followed a recent spate of local sexual assaults on women and girls suspected to have been committed by the same perpetrator.
-The coroner who conducted Hession's autopsy noted her murderer may not have intended to actually kill her, and the perpetrator is not known to have committed any subsequent sexual assaults or murders.
+The coroner who conducted Hession's postmortem noted her murderer may not have intended to actually kill her, and the perpetrator is not known to have committed any subsequent sexual assaults or murders.

 Despite extensive contemporary and subsequent police efforts, which have included a renewed nationwide appeal on BBC One's Crimewatch UK, Hession's murderer has never been identified, and the case remains unsolved.
 Advances in forensic analysis have enabled investigators to establish a partial profile of her murderer's DNA, and Greater Manchester Police have stated that obtaining a DNA swab or other sample of the perpetrator's DNA would identify the culprit.

 Although officially a cold case, Hession's murder is subject to periodic review, and a £50,000 reward for information leading to the apprehension of the murderer remains on offer.